-SMALL BUSINESS STATEMENT "AFTER" PUBLIC HEARING TO THE SMALL BUSINESS REGULATORY REVIEW BOARD

-(Hawaii Revised Statutes (HRS), §201M-3)

-Department or Agency: Department of Hawaiian Home Lands Administrative Rule Title and Chapter: HAR 10-4.1 Chapter Name: Management of Water Systems Contact Person/Title: Hokulei Lindsey / Administrative Rules Officer Phone Number: 620-9280 E-mail Address: Hokulei.Lindsey@hawaii.gov Date: 2/24/21 A. To assist the SBRRB in complying with the meeting notice requirement in HRS §92-7, please attach a statement of the topic of the proposed rules or a general description of the subjects involved.
+SMALL BUSINESS STATEMENT "AFTER" PUBLIC HEARING TO THE SMALL BUSINESS REGULATORY REVIEW BOARD (Hawaii Revised Statutes (HRS), §201M-3) Department or Agency: Administrative Rule Title and Chapter: HAR 10-4.1 Chapter Name: Management of Water Systems Contact Person/Title: Hokulei Lindsey / Administrative Rules Officer Phone Number: E-mail Address: Hokulei.Lindsey@hawaii.gov Date: 2/24/21 A. To assist the SBRRB in complying with the meeting notice requirement in HRS §92-7, please attach a statement of the topic of the proposed rules or a general description of the subjects involved.
 B. Are the draft rules available for viewing in person and on the Lieutenant Governor's Website pursuant to HRS §92-7?
-Yes No (If "Yes," please provide webpage address and when and where rules may be viewed in person.
-Please keep the proposed rules on this webpage until after the SBRRB meeting.)
-I. Rule Description: New Repeal Amendment Compilation II.
-Will the proposed rule(s) affect small business?
-II.
-Will the proposed rule(s) affect small business? ✓ Yes No (If "No," no need to submit this form.)
-"Affect small business" is defined as "any potential or actual requirement imposed upon a small business that will cause a direct and significant economic burden upon a small business, or is directly related to the formation, operation, or expansion of a small business."
-HRS §201M-1 "Small business" is defined as a "for-profit corporation, limited liability company, partnership, limited partnership, sole proprietorship, or other legal entity that: (1) Is domiciled and authorized to do business in Hawaii; (2) Is independently owned and operated; and (3) Employs fewer than one hundred full-time or part-time employees in Hawaii."
-HRS §201M-1 III.
-Is the proposed rule being adopted to implement a statute or ordinance that does not require the agency to interpret or describe the requirements of the statute or ordinance?
-Yes No (If "Yes" no need to submit this form.
-E.g., a federally-mandated regulation that does not afford the agency the discretion to consider less restrictive alternatives.
-HRS §201M-2(d)) IV.
-Is the proposed rule being adopted pursuant to emergency rulemaking?
-(HRS §201M-2(a)) Yes No (If "Yes" no need to submit this form.)

-V. se explain how the agency involved small business in the development of the osed rules.
-See attached a.
+V. Please explain how the agency involved small business in the development of the proposed rules.

+a.
 Were there any recommendations incorporated into the proposed rules?
 If yes, explain.
 If not, why not?

-See attached VI. proposed rule(s) affect small business, and are not exempt as noted e, please provide the following information: 1.
+- VI.
+If the proposed rule(s) affect small business, and are not exempt as noted above, please provide the following information: - 1.
 A description of how opinions or comments from affected small businesses were solicited.

-See attached 2.
-A summary of the public's and small businesses' comments.
-See attached 3.
-A summary of the agency's response to those comments.
-See attached 4.
-The number of persons who: (i) Attended the public hearing: See attached (ii) Testified at the hearing: See attached (iii)Submitted written comments: See attached 5.
-Was a request made at the hearing to change the proposed rule in a way that affected small business? ☐ Yes ✓ No (i) If "Yes," was the change adopted? (ii) If No, please explain the reason the change was not adopted and the problems or negative result of the change.
+2. A summary of the public's and small businesses' comments.

+3. A summary of the agency's response to those comments.

+- 4. The number of persons who: - (i) Attended the public hearing: See attached - (ii) Testified at the hearing: See attached - (iii)Submitted written comments: See attached - 5.
+Was a request made at the hearing to change the proposed rule in a way that affected small business?

+- (i) If "Yes," was the change adopted? - Yes

+No

+(ii) If No, please explain the reason the change was not adopted and the problems or negative result of the change.

-Small Business Regulatory Review Board / DBEDT Phone: (808) 586-2594 / Email: DBEDT.sbrrb.info@hawaii.gov This statement may be found on the SBRRB Website at: http://dbedt.hawaii.gov/sbrrb-impact-statements-pre-and-post-public-hearing
+Small Business Regulatory Review Board / DBEDT Phone: (808) 586-2594 / Email: DBEDT.sbrrb.info@hawaii.gov This statement may be found on the SBRRB Website at: http://dbedt.hawaii.gov/sbrrb-impact-statements- pre-and-post-public-hearing Page 1